giuseppe-pagliaro/custom-assets-winforms/README.md

 ## Styles
 Every component that can be visualized has a style property that accepts an instance of the `Commons::Style` class.
 And their appearance can be controlled by simply updating said property.

-Furthermore, some **static methods** are provided to control the look of some **default Winforms controls**.
+Furthermore, some **static methods** are provided to modify the look of some **default Winforms controls**.
 Simply provide your control and your style and it'll wrap it up nicely for you.

-For example, you could have all your style instances as **static readonly fields** and store them in a class named something like "Styles".
+You can create all your style instances as **static readonly fields** and store them in a class named something like "Styles".

 ```csharp
 public static class Styles